 What is Cybersecurity?

 Cybersecurity consists of processes, procedures, and tools that businesses and individuals use to protect computers, servers, mobile devices, networks, applications, electronic systems, software, and information from malicious cyberattacks.
+Businesses and individuals use cybersecurity to prevent unauthorized access to information and systems.

 Key Takeaways